danielweinmann/react-email-editor/README.md

 # react-email-editor
-Opinionated responsive email editor with React components and MJML
+An opinionated responsive email editor powered by React and MJML